otrv4/otrv4/otrv4.md

   Otherwise:

-    * Decrypt the message using the "encryption key" (`MKenc`) and securely delete the key.
+    * Decrypt the message using `MKenc` and securely delete the key.
     * Securely delete receiving chain keys older than `message_id-1`.
     * Set `j = 0` to indicate that a new DH-ratchet should happen the next time you send a message.